egeozgul/Custom-3D-Software-Rendering-Engine/README.md

 # Custom-3D-Software-Rendering-Engine
 This is a rendering engine that I developed in C from scratch without using any library.
-I used gerstner ocean wave model to animate an ocean surface.
+I I programmed everything in completely from sctrach including triangle rasterization and 3D projection.
+Not library is used.
+I even wrote the matrix calculation by hand.

 ![image](video.gif)